dschalk/monads-for-functional-javascript/README.md

    3 cubed is 27
    The monad cow holds the value 3
 ```
 I experimented with several definitions of Monad during the course of this project.
 The reader is encouraged to experiment with variations on the theme.
 If you come up with something that is useful to you, please let me know.
-The current version is the most useful for me. its bnd() method can assign the return value of bnd()'s argument to any valid Javascript variable name.
+The current version is the most useful for me.
+Its bnd() method can assign the return value of bnd()'s argument to any valid Javascript variable name.
 For example,
 ```javascript
     ret(3, 'm1').bnd(cube, 'Mm2')
     Result: m1.x == 3